 It is well established that the more interested and involved a family is in the educational experience of their child the better the outcome for the child.
-Therefore we value the role of informed parent participation in our school community and provide a number of formal and informal avenues, which allow for the free flow of communication between home and school.
+Therefore we value the role of informed parent participation in our school community and provide a number of formal and informal avenues, which allow for the free flow of

 Open parent